Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-\textbf{Convolutional neural networks (CNNs).} Different from conventional multi-layer perception or autoencoder working on inputs of feature vectors, CNNs were designed to better capture the spatial and local structure information from pixels or voxels \cite{anwar2018medical,zhang2020survey}.
-The CNN has been one of the most successful deep learning models applied in various medical applications, due to its strength in exploiting image features and spatial context utilizing neighborhood information to learn hierarchies of features \cite{yamashita2018convolutional}.
-An EEG-based diagnosis model was established through advanced computational neuroscience methodology coupled with the CNN for accurate detection of major depression disorder (MDD) \cite{uyulan2021major}.
+\textbf{Convolutional neural networks (CNNs).} Different from conventional multi-layer perceptron or autoencoder assigning a different weight to each input feature, CNNs were designed to better capture the spatial and local structure information from pixels or voxels \citep{anwar2018medical,zhang2020survey}.
+Due to its strength in utilizing neighborhood information to learn hierarchies of features \citep{yamashita2018convolutional}, CNN has been one of the most successful deep learning models applied in various medical applications.
+A diagnosis model was established through EEG-based image construction coupled with the CNN for accurate detection of MDD \citep{uyulan2021major}.
 This model provided an end-to-end framework to successfully identify translational biomarkers from resting-state EEG in distinguishing depressive patients from healthy people.
-With whole-brain structure MRI, a 3D CNN model has also been designed to automatically extract multilayer high-dimensional features for the diagnosis of conduct disorder \cite{zhang2020three}.
+With whole-brain structure MRI, a 3D CNN model has also been designed to automatically extract multilayer high-dimensional features for the diagnosis of conduct disorder \citep{zhang2020three}.